moltenform/typescript2020template/src/contents.md

 - confirmed that async/await code runs correctly
     - load the page and click the "go async" test button
 - separate tsconfig files for development and production
-    - useful for e.g. ignoring unused local variables until building for production
+    - useful for e.g. ignoring minor eslint items until building for production
 - you can optionally run a script to add assert markers
     - if a user says they are getting an error message, you can know the origin of the error message.

-This project started with the ts-loader example [here](https://github.com/TypeStrong/ts-loader/tree/master/examples/fork-ts-checker-webpack-plugin).
+Started with sample ts-loader code [here](https://github.com/TypeStrong/ts-loader/tree/master/examples/fork-ts-checker-webpack-plugin).

 For more scripts, see the "scripts" section of `package.json`.

 ### libraries

 * base64-js
-* browser-detection (more recent than bowser)
 * es6-error
 * file-saver (more recent than FileSaver)
+* immer
 * js-lru
 * lodash
+* lru-map
 * lz-string
 * serializer.ts
-* map-values-deep, MIT license (pasted into source)
 * no longer needed: polyfills for whatwg-fetch, string.includes, string.startsWith

 ### vscode tips

 * hit ctrl-shift-b, then can run the npm scripts
-* can debug, if started in new chrome instance
+* the project includes a `launch.json` for an easy way to attach a debugger. just run `npm run start` in a console, then open vscode, and run the "launch chrome" debugger task.